bottledcode/RFC/drafts/records.md

 ### Value objects

 Value objects are immutable objects that represent a value.
-They are used to store values with a different meaning than their technical value.
+They are used for storing values with a different meaning than their technical value.
 For example, a `Point` object with `x` and `y` properties can represent a point in a 2D space, and an `ExpirationDate` can represent a date when something expires.